 The SMF may determine the target DNAI(s) which are applicable to the current UE location and which can be based on common DNAI (if applicable) as described in TS 23.548 [74].
 Then the SMF may decide a target DNAI finally.

-NOTE: It is also possible that the SMF determines that there is no any target DNAI can be used based on PCC rule(s), e.g. when the updated PCC rules removes previously provided DNAI(s).
+NOTE 1: It is also possible that the SMF determines that there is no any target DNAI can be used based on PCC rule(s), e.g. when the updated PCC rules removes previously provided DNAI(s).

+NOTE 2: When the existing I-SMF is inserted to support Local Offloading Management, the procedure defined in clause 6.10.2.x of TS 23.548 [74] is followed.

 2. The SMF invokes a Nsmf_PDUSession_SMContextStatusNotify service operation (or Nsmf_PDUSession_StatusNotify) in the following cases: